[Rev. 5/4/2013 2:50:05 PM]

 5. Indicate whether the applicant suffers from any mental impairment that would affect the ability to perform the duties of an administrator of a residential facility for groups;

-6. Provide proof that he or she is able to communicate adequately in the English language both verbally and in writing;
+6. Be able to communicate adequately in the English language both verbally and in writing;

 7. Indicate whether the applicant has been investigated for misconduct or had a license or certificate revoked, modified, limited or suspended, or whether any other disciplinary action or proceeding has been instituted against him or her by any authority in any state;

-8. Provide a statement to the Board indicating whether the applicant has ever been convicted of a felony or any offense involving moral turpitude;
+8. Provide a statement to the Board indicating whether since the age of 18 years the applicant has ever been:

 1. An applicant who wishes to obtain a license as an administrator of a residential facility for groups without taking the examination required by NRS 654.155 must submit evidence satisfactory to the Board that:

-(a) The applicant is licensed as an administrator of a residential facility for groups in a state that requires a person to pass the national examination administered by the National Association of Long Term Care Administrator Boards to obtain such a license;
+(a) For the 2 years immediately preceding the date on which he or she submits an application to the Board, the applicant has been licensed as an administrator of a residential facility for groups in a state that requires a person to pass the national examination administered by the National Association of Long Term Care Administrator Boards to obtain such a license;

 (b) The applicant’s license in that state is in good standing; and